Frequently asked questions

 Do I need to go through an agent to apply to study at one of Southern Cross University’s main campuses?

 A: Yes, you need to send your application through an approved main campus agent to study at Southern Cross University.
 The agent will help you with your application process.
-To find out who your nearest city approved agent is please book a chat with an adviser above, or visit our Education Agents page.
+To find out who your nearest city approved agent is please download the International Student Guide at the top of this page, or visit our Education Agents page.

 How do I apply for a student visa?